 The star of the show here, aside from the screen, is that fingerprint scanner inside the display.
 The scanner is under the glass, and it’s really neat.
 However, we’re seeing a lot of complaints that it’s slow, doesn’t work all the time, or gets way too bright.

 Go to Settings, tap the search icon and type in Pocket Mode.
-This is an option setting you can enable if you keep getting false readings from the scanner in your pocket or a purse.
+This is an optional setting you can enable if you keep getting false readings from the scanner in your pocket or a purse.

 Then, as far as actual scans and such go, we have a few other tips.
 The first thing you’ll want to do is delete your saved prints, wash your hands, and clean your screen.
 Then, redo the fingerprint recognition process.
 Especially if you bought and added a screen protector.
 They change the angle and reading, so redo it after you install the protector.
+There’s even a chance that the protector is interfering with the in-display sensor.

 How to Fix OnePlus 6T Text Message Problems (and MMS)

 For the first time ever, the OnePlus 6T is available from T-Mobile and works on Verizon Wireless.
-The T-Mobile model is fine, but those taking it to Verizon are having a hell of a time with 4G LTE, text messages, or sending MMS picture messages.
+The T-Mobile model is fine, but those taking it to Verizon are having a heck of a time with 4G LTE, text messages, or sending MMS picture messages.
 For one, make sure you’re using the right APN settings.

 Additionally, here’s what we’re hearing will fix Verizon OnePlus 6T text problems.
 You can call Verizon and they’ll slowly walk you through a few steps.
 Or, login to your account, then head to My Verizon>My Device>Activate or Switch Device>Activate On an Existing Line, and then follow the instructions that pop-up.
 This gives the phone what it needs to communicate with Verizon and CDMA-Roam.